yasio/yasio_ccc/README.md

 usage:

-1. double click build.ps1 will auto build custom simulator
+1. double click build.ps1 will auto build custom simulator in folder `simulator/Release` and auto redirect engine sumulator to it by symlink, backup folder will created for engine original simulator